tushar66sharma/tushar66sharma/README.md

 - ❓ Ask me about anything related to MERN stack and related technologies

-- ⚡ Fun fact: The average person spends about six months of their lifetime waiting for red lights to turn green.
+- ⚡ Fun fact: Koalas 🐨 sleep for up to 22 hours a day.
+They've truly mastered the art of relaxation. 😴 I think I'm one of them!

 <br/>